spenglertrb/gifts-of-perl/README.md

 of the file to the source path.
 The script will check for a valid WebVTT header, before converting.

-I needed this in a workflow to feed a transcoder which did not support WebVTT natively.
+I needed this in a workflow to feed a transcoder which did not support WebVTT natively.\n

 I hope you find it usefull.

 After downloading the file, run it by:

-chmod +x convert-vtt2srt.pl
+chmod +x convert-vtt2srt.pl\n
-./convert-vtt2srt.pl <filename>
+./convert-vtt2srt.pl <filename>\n

 OR

-perl convert-vtt2srt.pl <filename>
+perl convert-vtt2srt.pl <filename>\n